 New Jersey race still possible as preparations are on course 27 August, 2013 Construction of the pit building at Port Imperial The fate of the inaugural 2014 New Jersey Grand Prix is still uncertain, despite Bernie Ecclestone saying just days ago that it’s “not on the cards”.
 The F1 chief executive told CNN that organisers of the street race “haven’t got any money”, but a race spokesman hit back by insisting preparations are “on track”.
 Ecclestone has now muddied the picture even further by answering “no, no” when asked if he is ruling out adding New Jersey to the 2014 calendar.
 “They have a contract,” he told Reuters, “so if they comply with the contract the race will take place.
 “We would be very, very happy if it does,” Ecclestone added.
 An unnamed team boss suggested that Ecclestone is playing his typical political games.
 “It’s not the first time we’ve heard words like these,” the boss is quoted by Speed Week.
 “I would not write off the race in New Jersey.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.